Case Study: The “Sugar Daddy” Abuser

 Overview

-The beneficiaries under the prior version of a decedent’s trust came to Keystone looking for representation because they had been disinherited from the trust under suspicious circumstances.
-The clients were the sister and nieces of the decedent’s ex-husband, to whom the decedent had been married for nearly 20 years.
-The decedent had left his assets to the clients, despite their not having been his heirs, because he did not have any close family members.
-The clients were seeking to contest the decedent’s newly inked trust because they believed that a dangerous lover, who the decedent had barely known, had manipulated the decedent into executing a trust amendment that named him as the sole beneficiary and trustee.
+The decedent had left the assets in his trust to our clients, despite them not being his heirs, because he did not have any close family members.
+The clients were seeking to contest the decedent’s newly inked trust because they believed a dangerous lover, who the decedent had barely known, had manipulated the decedent into executing a trust amendment that named him as the sole beneficiary and trustee.

-Keystone carried out a far-reaching investigation into the facts surrounding the case.
-Its trust attorneys were able to gain insight into the broken mental state of the decedent at the time the trust was signed and demonstrate how the abuser had made a practice out of conning wealthy “sugar daddies” out of their fortunes.
 In the end, Keystone helped invalidate the new version of the trust by arguing that the decedent had been a victim of elder financial abuse.
 In turn, Keystone’s clients received a favorable settlement that approximated the value of their former shares of the decedent’s trust.

-What is Elder Financial Abuse?
+What Is Elder Financial Abuse?

 Elder financial abuse is a crime that deprives elderly and dependent adults of their resources and, ultimately, their financial independence.
-It is common for elders to start to lose competence toward the end of their lives, which leaves them especially vulnerable to financial exploitation through undue influence or fraud.
-Unfortunately, this type of abuse happens all too often, and it cumulatively costs elders anywhere from $2.6 billion to $36.5 billion annually, although the numbers are probably higher since elder financial abuse is generally underreported, according to the National Council on Aging.
+It is not uncommon for elders to begin losing competence toward the end of their lives, which leaves them especially vulnerable to financial exploitation through undue influence or fraud.

 “Regardless of whether financial abuse is detected before or after a victim’s death, it is crucial for swift legal action to be taken to prevent further financial harm from being perpetrated,” says Joshua D. Taylor, a Partner at Keystone who supervised the case.